Lyttle v. United States: Deportation

-Impact and significance
+Legal and cultural impact

 Lyttle's case is cited by experts as an example of how weak legal procedural guarantees and difficulties in proving citizenship can lead to mistaken immigration arrests and deportations of American citizens.

 According to research by Northwestern University political science professor Jacqueline Stevens, who studied approximately 8,000 cases at two immigration detention facilities, about 1% of detainees were later released after being confirmed as U.S. citizens.
 These citizens faced detention periods ranging from one week to four years before their release.
 Stevens estimated that this error rate could result in thousands of U.S. citizens being wrongfully detained each year, and tens of thousands over a decade.

 His case is referenced in how political pressure on ICE officers to maintain high deportation numbers contributed to such mistakes.
 The New Yorker argued that Lyttle's ordeal may have been prevented if the Justice Department's 2013 policy of providing lawyers to mentally disabled defendants in deportation cases had been in place when his case occurred.
 This policy change was later incorporated into the Gang of Eight's Border Security, Economic Opportunity, and Immigration Modernization Act of 2013, which proposed providing legal representation to unaccompanied children and mentally disabled individuals in immigration court.